hackupc/legal-page/_documents/privacy_and_cookies.md

 Regarding the images and videos of yourself:

 - HACKERS AT UPC shall process your personal data to display, broadcast and/or publish it by HACKERS AT UPC for advertising purposes through any audiovisual and/or written media (TV, press, internet, social networks, etc.) and in any advertising and media support (brochures, banners, panels, website, memory of activities, publications, reports, etc.).

+Regarding food allergies and intolerances:

+- HACKERS AT UPC shall process your personal data only in order to manage the catering service.

 ## 4. WHY WE MAY PROCESS YOUR PERSONAL DATA